cuijia1247/CTRL/README.md

 #### Code Usages

-The full codes will be released after the paper published
+The full codes will be released after the paper published.
+All the necessary files can be downloaded from the link below: xxxxxxx
-1. download datasets
+1. download 'Painting91' into 'data' folder;
+2. download 'pretrainModel' folder into the project root;
+3. download Painting91_resnet_CLS and Painting91_resnet_SLC files into the 'models' folder;
+4. revise the configurations ini run_test.py
+5. python run_test.py

 #### Todo-list